GreyZ80/AM9511_for_TRS-80_M2/README.md

 # AM9511_for_TRS-80_M2
 Design of a PCB board (started Jul 13, 2025) that enables the use of a AM9511 Arithmetic Processing Unit (APU) on a TRS-80 Model II.\
 The AM9511 was developed by AMD.
 Intel licensed it and created the Intel 8231.\
-The chips are not difficult to obtain (search AliExpress).
+The chips are not difficult to obtain (search http://iainventory.com or http://AliExpress.com.
 So far I have not yet found fake chips 😃.

 A small proto board was developed for the TRS-80 Model II.
 The design is based on the sample circuits in the AM9511 documentation, with modifications needed to use it in a TRS-80 Model II.
 Check the AM9511A Processor Manual for details.
 The ZIF socket pictured was used for easy swapping of AM9511 for chip testing.
 A final board would use a standard socket.